+Move to figures file.
+All figures need Figures Numbers and Figure Captions (see formatting in Style Guide)

 Conclusion

-Doing this project helped me get acquainted with multiple ways of illustrating pottery.
-I drew, spun, and scanned the same pot, recording the differences in each process.
-Drawing is faster and easier, but not as aesthetically pleasing and more for professional publication.
-Even if it is part of a painted picture or more elaborate two-dimensional design, there is no interactive quality to it.
-Typically, archaeologists do not necessarily have the time to create complex pictures out of these records anyway, for time and convenience sake.
-Therefore, I don’t see it very helpful outside of an academic setting.
-I’ve seen pottery profiles in galleries at museums but I believe it still serves as an academic map more than an engaging feature.
-Creating a pot from spinning its profile on Maya is a step above drawing, as it is three-dimensional and a more engaging visual of the pot, allowing one to see it in 360 degrees.
-This sort of application is great for inserting into games and scenes.
-Even though you can make the pot as close to any profile as you want, inserting designs can be a complicated process.
+this project helped me acquire multiple ways of illustrating pottery.
+I drew, spun =rotated?, and scanned the same pot, recording the differences in each process.
+Again, what were the two processes?
+Drawing is faster and easier, but not as aesthetically pleasing as what? [and more for professional publication?].
+Even if it is part of a [painted picture?] or more elaborate two-dimensional design?, there is no interactive quality to it? . rewrite to be clear Typically, archaeologists do not have the time to create complex [pictures? vessel reconstructions?
+Vessel profiles? vessel images?] out of these records anyway-which records?, for time and convenience sake.
+Therefore, the process (which one) is not useful helpful outside of an academic setting.
+I have seen pottery profiles in galleries at museums but I believe it still serves as [an academic map?] more than an engaging feature.
+I’m not sure of the relevance or point in the last sentence.
+Creating a pot digitally by spinning its profile on Maya is a step above [drawing], as it is three-dimensional and is more engaging visually in a 360 degree perspective.
+This type of application is useful for inserting pottery vessels into games and scenes.
+Even though you can make the pot as close to any profile as you want, inserting designs can be a complicated process. rewrite.
 Overall, this application is a lot more flexible and entertaining to wider audiences.

 Finally, scanning sherds was a fascinating, yet time-consuming, process.
-The three-dimensional scanner took 15 minutes a piece, 17 minutes for the largest one, sherd mokech_scan 3.obj, and it was a daunting process uploading them, patching and cleaning them, inserting them into the scene, and adding texture to the body.
-However, I believe this labor has yielded a prosperous result and the time was well spent.
-I believe this took more time mainly because I had to teach myself most of what I was doing.
+The three-dimensional scanner took 15 minutes a piece?
+Sherd?, 17 minutes for the largest one, sherd mokech_scan 3.obj, and it was a daunting process uploading , patching and cleaning sherd scans in addition to adding texture to the body and inserting them into the scene.
+However, this labor has yielded useful results and the time was well spent despite the steep learning curve.